by Pascale Potvin.

-If you are enjoying this article, sign up here to receive more, straight to your inbox ~
+If you are enjoying this article, sign up here to receive more (PLUS our FREE online course on cultivating creativity!), straight to your inbox ~

 Truthfully, though, it didn’t feel too ambitious to me.
 I mean, I was the kid who had tried to write the seventh Harry Potter book.
 I knew that if I could just grab these books from the universe and throw them onto paper, I would be satisfied.
 And hell, I’m doing it—I’m still wrestling with them a bit, but nobody ever died from a little tousle (actually, that is probably completely not true).

 Creation has always driven my life, given me a kind of excitement that I’ve never felt for any thing or person.
 It’s a big cliché, but I’ve also always felt that if I went back to my roots and had just one fan, that could be enough.
 I’ve now basically achieved that with my ex-secret-fan-turned-best-friend, who’s still my most loyal reader.
 When I had moved on from writing online and become a teenager, I’d become shy about sharing my work—but now that I’ve let her, and others, in on this project, I feel even more secure in my choices.
 This past year, I’ve also started working on that first book, and I’ve finally discovered exactly why I had to write it second.